 The owner of Lo Schiavo Genealogica, Melanie D. Holtz, CG, is a board-certified genealogist who specializes in Italian research and dual citizenship.
 As an Italian-American, she brings her love of family and her Italian ancestry to every research project.
 She understands what it means to find your ancestors and reconnect with lost parts of your history.
 This is why she chose to name her business after her immigrating ancestor, Antonino Lo Schiavo.

-As a board-certified genealogist, she is one of only a few active professional genealogists worldwide that became certified using Italian research as their work samples.
+As a board-certified genealogist, she is one of only a few active professional genealogists worldwide that became board-certified using Italian research as their work samples.
 To understand the value in hiring a board-certified genealogist see the website of the Board for Certification of Genealogists.

 Check out our blog posts on Italian genealogy, language, and culture on the homepage of this website!